pipebots/ros2-gazebo-simple-motor-plugin/README.md

 Gazebo to plugin: The plugin gains access to the `gazebo::physics::ModelPtr` in the `Load` function and uses the Gazebo model in `UpdateOdometryWorld`.

-Plugin to Gazebo: ?
-TODO
+Plugin to Gazebo: This is done by calling SetVelocity().

 ## Developing the new plugin